In Association with Amazon.com

 Jacob (Ludwig Carl) Grimm (1785-1863) - see also Wilhelm Grimm

-Jacob Grimm was born in Hanau.
-His father, who was educated in law and served as a town clerk, died when Jacob was young.
-His mother Dorothea struggled to pay the education of the children.
-With financial help of Dorothea's sister, Jacob and Wilhelm were sent to Kasel to attend the Lyzeum.
 Jacob then studied law at Marburg, but interrupted his studies to serve the Hessian War Commission during the Napoleonic Wars.
-When the French occupied Kassel, he was hired as a librarian for Jérome Bonaparte, King of Westphalia.
-Jacob's duties as Royal Librarian in Kasel, where his brother served as a secretary, were light and allowed him to pursue his scholarly research.
+Dorothea Grimm died in 1808.
+When the French occupied Kassel, Jacob was hired as a librarian for Jérome Bonaparte, King of Westphalia.
+His duties as Royal Librarian in Kassel, where his brother served as a secretary, were light and allowed him to pursue his scholarly research.
 He acquired new books and manuscripts, and because he knew French and German, he acted as a linguistic middleman for the King and the administration.

 Between 1821 and 1822 the brothers raised extra money by collecting three volumes of folktales.
 With these publications they wanted to show, that Germans shared a similar culture and advocate the unification process of the small independent kingdoms and principalities.

 Altogether some 40 persons delivered tales to the Grimms, who rarely left their hometown to gather tales from the countryside.
 Probably the German writer Clemens Bretano first awoke their interest in folk literature.
 Bretano asked them to collect folk tales for his own work, but he lost the fifty-four texts they send him.
 Their first tales date from 1807.
-The the most important informants included Dorothea Viehmann, the daughter of an innkeeper, Johann Friedrich Krause, an old dragoon, and Marie Hassenpflug, a 20-year-old friend of their sister, Charlotte, from a well-bred, French-speaking family.
-Marie's stories blended motifs from the oral tradition and Perrault's Tales of My Mother Goose (1697).
+The the most important informants included Dorothea Viehmann, the wife of a village tailor, Johann Friedrich Krause, an old dragoon, and Marie Hassenpflug, a 20-year-old friend of their sister, Charlotte, from a well-bred, French-speaking family.
+Marie's stories blended motifs from the oral tradition and Perrault's Tales of My Mother Goose(1697).
+Dorothea told about forty stories in the Grimms' home in Kassel; they considered her to be the exemplary "peasant" storyteller.
+A couple of tales – 'Von dem Fischer un syner Fru' (The Fisherman and His Wife) and 'Von den Machandelboom' (The Juniper Tree) – were received from the painter Philipp Otto Runge.
+In the original version of 'TheFisherman and His Wife' the couple lives in a chamber-pot.

-The brothers moved in 1830 Göttingen, Wilhelm becoming assistant librarian and Jacob librarian.
-In 1835 Wilhelm was appointed professor, but they were dismissed two years later for protesting against the abrogation of the comparatively liberal Hannover constitution by the reactionary King Ernest Augustus (1771-1851).
-The Grimms were members of the "Göttingen seven," eminent academics, who refused to swear an oath to uphold the new constitution.
+The Grimms made major contributions in many fields, including in the studies of heroic myth and the ancient religion and law.
+They both were members of the "Göttingen seven," eminent academics, who refused to swear an oath to uphold the new constitution.
 All over Europe, they were hailed as heroes.
 In 1841 Jacob and Wilhelm became professors at the University of Berlin, where they worked with Deutsches Wörterbuch.
 Its first volume came out in the 1850s; the work was finished in the 1960s.

 At the age of 39, Wilhelm married Henriette Dorothea (Dortchen) Wild, the daughter of Rudolf Wild, a pharmacist.
 Some of the tales the brothers got from her have been read as containing hints about abuse.
 The Australian writer Kate Forsyth has suggested in her novel The Wild Girl (2013) that Dortchen revealed to Wilhelm that her father had forced her and one of other sisters to have sex with him, but there is no historical evidence of this.
-(Grimm Legacies: The Magic Spell of the Grimms' Folk and Fairy Tales by Jack Zipes, 2015, pp. 160-161) Jacob, who was a loved uncle to his brother's children, remained unmarried, living a life devoted to scholarly pursuits.
+(Grimm Legacies: The Magic Spell of the Grimms' Folk and Fairy Tales by Jack Zipes, Princeton and Oxford: Princeton University Press, 2015, pp. 160-161) Jacob, who was a loved uncle to his brother's children, remained unmarried, living a life devoted to scholarly pursuits.

 When the revolutionary wave of 1848 swept over Europe, the brothers were not seen at the barricads, but Jacob spoke out for the democracy and German unity at the Frankfurt National Assembly.
 However, the term democracy was not included in their dictionary.
 To Jacob's disappointment, the chamber had no clear vision on the borders and future constitution of a nation-state and he resigned.
 In his 1851 speech 'On the Origin of Language' Jacob declared: "the power of language builds nations and holds them together, without such a bond they would burst apart." ('Language and Nationhood in Late Enlightenment Prussia' by Tuska Benes, in The Study of Language and the Politics of Community in Global Context, edited by David L. Hoyt and Karen Oslund, 2006, p.31) Wilhelm died in Berlin on December 16, 1859 and Jacob four years later on September 20, 1863.
 He had just finished writing the dictionary definition for Frucht.

 The Grimms came over a century after Madame d'Aulnoy and Charles Perrault, who between them first created and popularized the literary fairy tale.
 Grimms were more intent on capturing the genuine oral tradition – earlier Ludwig Tieck and Johann-Karl Musaeus relied more on the gothic tradition than folklore.
-In English Grimms' Tales are often referred as "fairytales," but only a few of them involve mythical creatures.

-From his first book, Über den altdeutschen Meistergesang (1811) Jacob Grimm supported the theory about the unique relationship between the 'original' German language and the folktales, whose origins were coeval with the origins of German culture.
+From his first book, Über den altdeutschen Meistergesang (1811), Jacob Grimm supported the theory about the unique relationship between the 'original' German language and the folktales, whose origins were coeval with the origins of German culture.

 While collaborating with Wilhelm, Jacob turned to study of philology, producing the Deutsche Grammatik.
 Jakob's views on grammar influenced deeply the contemporary study of linguistics, Germanic, Romance, and Slavic.
 The work is in use even now.
 In 1822 Jacob devised the principle of consonantal shifts in pronunciation known as Grimm's Law.
 He illustrated the changes in Germanic by citing contrasting cognates in Latin, Greek, or Sanskrit.
 The Anglo-Saxon philologist and historian John Mitchell Kemble dedicated to Grimm in 1833 his edition of The Anglo-Saxon Poems of Beowulf, the Traveller's Song, and the Battle of Finnesburh.
 Kimble, who was the first promoter of the Grimms in England, called himself "a pupil" of Jacob Grimm.
-(John Mitchell Kemble and Jakob Grimm: a Correspondence 1832 - 1852, collected, edited and translated by Raymond A. Wiley, 1971, p.
+(John Mitchell Kemble and Jakob Grimm: A Correspondence 1832 - 1852, collected, edited and translated by Raymond A. Wiley, Leiden: E. J. Brill, 1971, p.
 10)

 In Jacob Grimm's Deutsche mythologie fairy tales are traced in the pre-Christian era, in ancient faith and superstitions of the Germanic peoples.
 The archaic pre-medieval Germany was seen representing a Golden Age, a period of comparative harmony and happiness before it was lost.
 This romantic view of the history owed much to Bible's tale of Eden or perhaps also Arthurian legends.
 There has been much dispute regarding whether the Grimm brothers' contributions in the development of the ethnic Volk concept and interest in mythic German prehistory had anything to do with anti-Semitism, which surfaced in tales such as 'The Jew in the Thorns,' 'The Jews' Stone' and 'The Girl Who Was Killed by the Jews.'
 Critics have argued that these tales reflect the folk beliefs of the times.
-Generally speaking, their ambivalent attitude toward German Jews did not differ from that of other German liberals. ('Grimm, Brothers' by Brian Vick, in Antisemitism: A Historical Encyclopedia of Prejudice and Persecution, Volume 1: A-K, edited by Richard S. Levy, 2005, pp. 285-286) Noteworthy, Jacob voted for Jewish emancipation at the 1848 Frankfurt Parliament.
+Generally speaking, their ambivalent attitude toward German Jews did not differ from that of other German liberals. ('Grimm, Brothers' by Brian Vick, in Antisemitism: A Historical Encyclopedia of Prejudice and Persecution, Volume 1: A-K, edited by Richard S. Levy, Santa Barbara, Califirnia: ABC-CLIO, 2005, pp. 285-286) Noteworthy, Jacob voted for Jewish emancipation at the 1848 Frankfurt Parliament.

-For further reading: Grimm Brothers and the Germanic Past, edited by Elmer H. Antonsen (1990); The Hard Facts of the Grimms' Fairy Tales by Maria M. Tatar (1990); The Brothers Grimm and Folktale, edited by James M. McGlathery (1991); The Brothers Grimm and Their Critics by Christa Kamenetsky (1992); Grimms' Fairy Tales by James M. McGlathery (1993); The Reception of Grimms' Fairy Tales, edited by Donald Haase (1993); The Brothers Grimm: Two Lives, One Legacy by Donald R. Hettinga (2001); Grimms Wörter.
-Eine Liebeserklärung by Günter Grass (2010); Grimm Legacies: The Magic Power of the Grimms’ Folk and Fairy Tales by Jack Zipes (2015); Grimm Ripples: The Legacy of the Grimms' Deutsche Sagen in Northern Europe, edited by Terry Gunnell (2022) - Leading German Romantics: J.W.
-Goethe, Novalis, Friedrich Schiller.
-Note: In Finland Elias Lönnrot (1802-1884), who created the Finnish national epic Kalevala, collected the material - ballads, lyrical songs and incantations - from oral sources as the Grimms.
-William Butler Yeats (1865-1939) studied Irish legends and tales, which he published with George Russell and Douglas Hyde in Fairy and Folk Tales of the Irish Peasantry (1888).
-Although Grimm's Fairy Tales is in fact much closer to genuine folk tales, the Brothers Grimm probably rival Hans Christian Andersen as the best-known tellers of fairy tales.
-Their stories have been utilized by many modern fantasists, including Tanith Lee, Robin McKinley, and Patricia Wrede.
-Film: The Wonderful World of the Brothers Grimm (1962), dir. by Henry Levin, George Pal, starring Laurence Harvey, Karl Boehm, Claire Bloom, Barbara Eden - an account of the lives of the brothers, supplemeted by three stories, "The Dancing Princess," "The Cobbler and the Elves," and "The Singing Bone."
-Suom.: Suomeksi Grimmin satuja on kääntänyt myös mm. kirjailija Helmi Krohn (Lasten- ja kotisatuja 1-2, 1927).
-Uusi kolmiosainen laitos ilmestyi 1999.
+For further reading: Die älteste Märchensammlung der Brüder Grimm.
+Synopse der handschriftlichen Urfassung von 1810 und der Erstdrucke von 1812 by Heinz Rölleke (1975); Grimm Brothers and the Germanic Past, edited by Elmer H. Antonsen (1990); The Hard Facts of the Grimms' Fairy Tales by Maria M. Tatar (1990); The Brothers Grimm and Folktale, edited by James M. McGlathery (1991); The Brothers Grimm and Their Critics by Christa Kamenetsky (1992); Germany's Rude Awakening: Censorship in the Land of the Brothers Grimm by Frederik Ohles (1992); Grimms' Fairy Tales by James M. McGlathery (1993); The Reception of Grimms' Fairy Tales, edited by Donald Haase (1993); The Brothers Grimm: Two Lives, One Legacy by Donald R. Hettinga (2001); Telling Tales: The Impact of Germany on English Children’s Books 1780-1918 by David Blamires (2009); Grimms Wörter.
+Eine Liebeserklärung by Günter Grass (2010); Grimm Legacies: The Magic Power of the Grimms’ Folk and Fairy Tales by Jack Zipes (2015); Grimm Ripples: The Legacy of the Grimms' Deutsche Sagen in Northern Europe, edited by Terry Gunnell (2022)

 Selected works: